Teaching with Primary Sources Teacher Development

 McComb School District

 Library of Congress Regional Grant Dealing with Primary Sources: Importance of Writing in the New World of Social Studies and Common Core

-This project awarded to McComb School District trained twenty teachers from thirteen different school districts across the southwest part of Mississippi.
-These teachers were a part of a Teaching American History Grant and had been exposed to the teaching method of Understanding By Design.
-Teachers used resources from the Library of Congress and the DBQ Project to gain a deeper understanding of activities shown and created during a three-day workshop.
+This project, awarded to McComb School District, trained teachers from thirteen different school districts across the southwest part of Mississippi.
+These educators were part of a Teaching American History grant and had had knowledge of the Understanding By Design teaching strategy.
+They used resources from the Library of Congress and the DBQ Project to gain a deeper understanding of activities shown and created during a three-day workshop.